-I can’t believe that it’s Story Snug’s 9th birthday!
+I can’t believe that we’re celebrating Story Snug’s 9th Birthday!

 I haven’t blogged as much as I did before the pandemic but Story Snug is still a big part of my life.
 Over the last year we’ve read lots of wonderful books, old and new, including a wide range of picture books, fiction and non fiction, chapter books and middle grade.
 We would love to blog about so many more but sadly there is just not enough time to shout out about every wonderful book that we read.

 Happy 9th birthday Story Snug!

 One of our favourite books this year was The Book Of Hopes edited by Katherine Rundell, a sturdy hardback book of stories and poems from children’s writers which was compiled to give readers hope and support throughout the pandemic.

 There are LOTS of people that I would like to thank for supporting Story Snug!

 A huge THANK YOU to my husband, who is Story Snug’s technical wizard, and our daughter, who has always been an avid bookworm!